iliakan/node-dev/readme.md

 It autoreloads Node.JS if any file changes.

 Unlike most other utilites of this kind, it is based on inotify.
-So it hooks new files automatically.
+So it hooks on new files automatically.

     $ npm install dev -g